She-Hulk: Post-World War Hulk

 At some point after World War Hulk, Jennifer was brought before the Living Tribunal, and asked to weigh her universe against a newer, better "cosmic trophy wife" version, described by Walters as "an ultimate universe."
 Her universe wins, and she resigns from the Magistrati.

 After the Leader's trial, Artie Zix reveals himself as RT-Z9 and holds the main staff of GLK&H hostage while asking them questions at the behest of a group of aliens from a corner of the galaxy recently discovered by the Watcher Qyre.
 The aliens, called the Recluses, wish to keep their existence a secret.
 She-Hulk earlier decreed that Qyre not reveal knowledge of the Recluses' existence at the meetings of the Watchers.
-This had serious repercussions: it is revealed at the close of She-Hulk #20 that an evil being has conquered that portion of the galaxy, and is preparing an assault on all of creation.
+This had serious repercussions: it is revealed at the close of She-Hulk (vol. 2) #20 that an evil being has conquered that portion of the galaxy, and is preparing an assault on all of creation.
 Qyre, who holds knowledge of the plan, is unable to speak of it to anyone else.
 At She-Hulk's time trial, it was revealed that her actions made a destructive event called the Reckoning War possible.
 However, comments made by the future Southpaw, divulge that the war, though a terrible and dark time, will be favorably resolved.

 A permanently de-powered Jennifer Walters finds that tourists from an alternate universe – designated the Alpha universe – are crossing into her universe – which they call Beta – to gain access to superpowers and comes face to face with her own powered-up doppelganger.
 Jennifer confirms that her Alpha counterpart slept with the Juggernaut but her anger quickly turns to sorrow as she realizes that without her abilities, the Alpha Jennifer Walters – while unfamiliar with superhuman law – is far better suited to life in the Beta universe.
 Realizing this, she decides that she will go to the Alpha universe and let the other Jennifer Walters take over for her.

 As she steps through the portal, Reed Richards realizes he can use the previously stored configuration of the Alpha She-Hulk to restore Jennifer's powers by purging the nanites from her body and setting the teleporter to loop her back to this reality.
 Having regained her abilities, Jennifer remains in her home reality, while the Alpha Jen Walters returns to her own universe and reconciles with her boyfriend, the Alpha Augustus "Pug" Pugliese.